apollostream/College_Scorecard/README.md

 # Best College for You App

-And this is the resultant R Shiny app I built, hosted by the RStudio shinyio server:
+And this is the resultant R Shiny app I built, hosted by the RStudio shinyio server (**best to open it in a new browser tab**):
 +  ["Best College for You App"](https://thompsonml.shinyapps.io/BestCollegeApp/).

 # Feedback, please